nloadholtes/nose-randomize/README.md

 > * The ability to randomize across all tests, not just within the TestCase class
 > * High (as close to 100% as possible) test coverage.
 Currently 82%.

  * *Questions?
-Comments?* - Please feel free to open an issue on this project's github page: [https://github.com/nloadholtes/nose-randomize]
+Comments?* - Please feel free to open an issue on this project's github page: https://github.com/nloadholtes/nose-randomize  Additionally, you can email nick AT ironboundsoftware DOT com if you would like to.